TRIP-Lab/itinerum-tripkit/docs/usage/installation.rst

 Scikit-learn
 ^^^^^^^^^^^^

-Scikit-learn can optionally be installed for optimized clustering such as swapping the providing K-Means implementation:
+Scikit-learn can optionally be installed for optimized clustering such as by swapping out the included K-Means implementation:

 * Scikit-learn: https://www.lfd.uci.edu/~gohlke/pythonlibs/#scikit-learn